-In the previous two posts, we discussed about how absence of an innovation culture bothers top leaders but unfortunately they aren’t able to do much about it.
+In the previous three posts, I had explained how absence of an innovation culture bothers top leaders and why they aren’t able to do much about it.
 We also discussed how cultures are shaped (cultured) by following processes over a longer period of time.
-All this may sound theory & concepts and hence in this post I am providing one example of how processes can help overcoming the cultural stumbling blocks.
+To corroborate my view-point, in my previous post, I gave an example of how culture influences people to share their ideas.
+This post is the continuation of that example.

 - Drag #1: Will I be called stupid?